pebble/ArduinoPebbleSerial/README.md

 folder.
 * examples/PebbleApp/ - A Pebble app to use with the TeensyDemo and XadowDemo examples
-* examples/TeensyDemo/ - A simple example sketch for the Teensy 2.0 board which will toggle the LED when data is received and send the uptime to the watch
+* examples/TeensyDemo/ - A simple example sketch for the Teensy 2.0 board which will toggle the LED when data is received and send the uptime to the watch, among other things.
+This demo runs with the PebbleApp example and uses pin B1 (arduino pin 1) on the Teensy 2.0 board with the software serial mode of the library.
-* examples/XadowDemo/ - A simple example sketch for the Xadow board which will toggle the LED when data is received and send the uptime to the watch
-* examples/XadowNES/ - An Arduino sketch for the Xadow board which reads the button input from an NES controller and sends it to the watch